This-Is-Prince/agent-other-sdks/docs/polymarket.md

 Example prompts:
 - "Bet $50 on 'Yes' for Trump winning the election"
 - "Place an order to buy 100 shares of 'No' in the BTC reaching $100k market"
-- "Create a GTC order to buy 25 shares at price 0.7 in the market about Ethereum's price"
-- "Make a prediction that AI regulation will pass with $100"
-- "Bet 50 USDC that the Fed will not raise rates"

 ### Get Active Polymarket Orders